fastlmm/bed-reader/README-rust.md

 ```

 List the first 5 individual (sample) ids, the first 5 SNP (variant) ids,
 and every unique chromosome.
-Then, read every value in chromosome 5.
+Then, read every genomic value in chromosome 5.

-use bed_reader;

 ```rust
 use std::collections::HashSet;